 Watch Col. Fettig's interview about his 2013 Young People's Concert: "Sound Off!"

-Captain Ryan J. Nowlin
+Major Ryan J. Nowlin

-Capt.
+Maj.
 Nowlin is a 1996 graduate of North Royalton High School in Ohio.
 He earned both a bachelor’s degree in music education in 2000 and a master’s degree in music education and conducting in 2004 from Bowling Green State University in Ohio, where he studied horn with Herbert Spencer, Jr. and conducting with Bruce Moss and Emily Freeman Brown.
 He has also studied composition with prolific composer Anne McGinty and has participated in workshops and master classes with several renowned conductors and educators including H. Robert Reynolds, Mallory Thompson, Col. Arnald Gabriel, Harry Begian, and Frederick Fennell.

 Captain Bryan P. Sherlock

 Upon graduating in 1985 from F. J. Reitz High School, Evansville, Ind., Capt.
 Sherlock attended the University of Evansville in Indiana where he studied with Dr. William Bootz and Melissa Williams and earned a bachelor’s degree in music education in 1991.
-He began teaching and freelance performing in Indianapolis before attending Butler University in Indianapolis to earn a master’s degree in trombone performance in 1995 where he studied with Jared Roden and Harvey Bernstein.
+He began teaching and freelance performing in Indianapolis before attending Butler University in Indianapolis to earn a master’s degree in trombone performance in 1995 where he studied with Jared Roden and Harvey Benstein.
 During this time, he held the position of principal trombone in the Lafayette Symphony Orchestra, while also performing in the Indianapolis Chamber Orchestra, the Columbus Symphony Orchestra, the Monument City Brass Quintet, the Resurrection Brass Quintet, the Evansville Philharmonic Orchestra, the Owensboro Symphony Orchestra in Kentucky, and regional theater orchestras.

 Capt.
 Sherlock enlisted in the Marine Corps in November 1996.
-Upon completing recruit training at Marine Corps Recruit Depot San Diego as the Company Honor Graduate in 1998, he received a meritorious promotion, completed Marine combat training at Marine Corps Base Camp Pendleton in California, and reported to the Armed Forces School of Music in Little Creek, Va.
+Upon completing recruit training at Marine Corps Recruit Depot San Diego as the Company Honor Graduate, he received a meritorious promotion, completed Marine combat training at Marine Corps Base Camp Pendleton in California, and reported to the Armed Forces School of Music in Little Creek, Va.
 There he achieved an accelerated graduation and proceeded to the 2D Marine Division Band at Camp Lejeune in North Carolina.
 By the time he was promoted to corporal, Capt.
 Sherlock was principal trombone and section leader in the concert and ceremonial bands, lead trombone in the jazz ensemble, and leader of the brass quintet, while simultaneously serving on the library staff and in the band administration section.

 In 2000, Capt.
 Sherlock was assigned to the faculty of the Armed Forces School of Music as a theory and ear training instructor and was promoted to sergeant.
 Over the next several years, he was instrumental in redesigning and writing the theory curriculum before attending the Senior Musician Course.
 Promoted to staff sergeant in 2004, he returned to the faculty in 2005 and added rehearsal conductor to his duties.

 Capt.
 Sherlock received his warrant in 2007 while attending The Basic School for Marine Officers in Quantico, Va., where he graduated among the top ten (2%) in his class.
 He took his first position as Officer in Charge of the U.S. Marine Corps Forces Pacific Band (MARFORPAC) in Kaneohe Bay, Hawaii, in 2007, and was promoted to chief warrant officer 2 in 2008.
 In 2011, Capt.
-Sherlock assumed leadership of the Marine Forces Reserve Band in New Orleans and was promoted to chief warrant officer 3 in 2014.
+Sherlock assumed leadership of the Marine Corps Band New Orleans and was promoted to chief warrant officer 3 in 2014.
 He returned to the MARFORPAC Band in 2015 prior to joining “The President’s Own.”